tamucc-comp-bio/classroom_repo_2024/.github/ISSUE_TEMPLATE/lecture_issue.md

 > This is a markdown formatted template.
 Click preview to render.
 > Don't delete the headings - lines beginning with #.
 > check all relevant boxes by replacing [ ] with [x].
 > Replace text as necessary to describe your issue.
+Be sure to replace the `<>` too.
 > After submitting, it is possible to edit this by clicking the `...` in the upper right corner of this box.
 > [GitHub MarkDown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)